 In this guide we’ll show you how to fully control your Android device from any computer.
+Then, share a list of the best apps to control Android from a PC or Google Chrome.
 Giving you more ways to multitask or do more with your smartphone and tablet.
-We’ll also share a list of the best apps to control Android from a PC.

-There are several different reasons to control your Android device from a computer.
-Some want to easily send and receive text messages on one device while using a computer at work.
-Another reason is to enjoy apps or games on a bigger screen or play those games with a keyboard and mouse.
+There are several different reasons for using a computer to control your Android device.
+Whether that’s to easily send and receive text messages from a PC or to enjoy games on a bigger screen.
+Or, to play Android games with a keyboard and mouse.

-Keep in mind that the setup process is a little different depending on which program you download.
-Some like Samsung’s Sidesync are simple, while others need a little more work.
-Most of the apps in our list work on both Windows and Mac.
-Additionally, apps like Vysor mirror Android the Google Chrome browser, so it works with any operating system.
+Keep in mind that the setup process is different depending on which program you download.
+Some like Samsung’s Sidesync are simple, while others take a bit longer.
+And yes, most of the apps on our list work on both Windows and Mac.
+You can even use apps like Vysor to mirror Android inside the Google Chrome Browser so it works on any operating system.

 Best Apps to Control Android from a Computer